sodadata/docs/soda-sql/documentation/glossary.md

 ### create
 A Soda SQL CLI command that creates a warehouse directory.

+### custom metric
+A metric you define in your scan YAML file using SQL queries.
+Also known as a SQL metric.
+SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.
+See [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics).

 ### default metric
 An out-of-the-box metric that you can configure in a scan YAML file.
 By contrast, you can use [SQL metrics]({% link soda-sql/documentation/sql_metrics.md %}#sql-metrics) to define custom metrics in a scan YAML file.